QUEST IS NOT JUST AN IONISER !

 A UV system basically neutralises bacteria in the water so it can’t reproduce.
 The UV system only can nautralise bacteria that flow through the UV rays so the water is constantly being pumped through as bacteria and algae are not being attacked by latent ions which are produced when using a Quest System..
 The UV systems don’t oxidize the water only ionise it.

 The copper ions attack the outer membrane of the algae cell by attaching to it , this causes the outer cell to leak and die.
-The silver ions that are produced in the electrolysis, attack any bacteria that are present in the pool water and filtration system, the silver is also more effective than many chemicals in killing bacteria, especially biofilm which chlorine cannot kill.
-This is a very effective way of killing algae but on it’s own does not give enough protection against using a swimming pool with another secondary sanitiser such as a oxidiser either a chemical or salt water chlorinator or an electronic oxidiser than needs a high current a minimum of around 15amps.
+The silver ions that are produced in the electrolysis attack any bacteria that are present in the pool water and filtration system.
+The silver is also more effective than many chemicals in killing bacteria, especially biofilm which chlorine cannot kill.
+This is a very effective way of killing algae but on it’s own does not give enough protection.
+It needs a secondary sanitiser such as a salt water chlorinator or an electronic oxidiser.

 Traditionally Copper and Silver ionisation systems have required an oxidiser to be added to the pool water to help burn out organic compounds (oils, dust, leave stains etc.).
 The most common form of oxidiser used for this purpose has been chlorine.